marcelocra/useful-stuff/README.md

 An alpine-based Docker env.
 If you are not familiar with alpine, it is a linux distro that has around 5mb size but is very functional.

+## `docker-commons`

+A centralized location to put common stuff that I want in most of my Docker images, e.g. `git`.

+Usually I just copy/paste things around, but there's always something that gets lost and I have to waste time finding it.

+This should help avoid that problem.